Kay69696969/Kernel-Injection-BETA-/README.md

-Kernel Injection + Hooking, discord : @kay133769 this project is in beta state, soon changes, games tested on : brawl stars
+this injector is between kernel and usermode, Hooking etc , discord : @kay133769 this project is in beta state, soon changes, games tested on : brawl stars